History of Anglo-Saxon England: Terminology

-End of Roman era and Anglo-Saxon origins
+Precursors of the Anglo Saxon era before 400 AD

-The Anglo-Saxon period begins with the end of Roman rule in the 5th century AD, but the details of this transition are unclear.
-Already in the late 4th century, the archaeological record shows signs of economic collapse in Britain and northern Gaul and Germania.
-By 430 a radical cultural change is evident in Britain, affecting, for example, burial styles, building styles and clothing.
-Both the archaeological evidence and genetic findings indicate that these changes were influenced to at least some extent by immigrants who were coming from the North Sea coasts of what is now the Netherlands, Germany and Denmark, but some of the changes also have parallels with northern Gaul, which was similarly a country where Roman forces and government were weakening or being withdrawn.
-Usage of Old English cannot be proven during this period, but its closest relatives were the Old Frisian and Old Saxon dialects of the same continental coastal regions, and so some amount of migration is once again implied.
+In modern history writing the Anglo-Saxon period is said to begin following the end of Roman rule in Britain during the 5th century AD.
+The Anglo Saxon period is marked by economic and population collapse, and the arrival of a new Anglo-Saxon culture and language.
+By around AD 430, a dramatic cultural transformation had taken place in Britain, reflected in changes to burial practices, architecture, clothing, and other aspects of daily life.
+However, in reality the details of this transition remain uncertain, and there are indications that changes in the economic, cultural, and even linguistic situation, were changing already before 400 AD, while Britain was still within the Roman Empire.
+Archaeological evidence also indicates similar economic decline and cultural change was happening across the English Channel in northern Gaul, which was also still within the empire.

 While there is a tradition of seeing the Anglo-Saxon language and culture as something imported suddenly after the collapse of Roman rule, Germanic soldiers from areas near the Rhine delta had been brought to Britain since the beginning of Roman rule in Britain in 43 and may have already been a significant presence in Roman society.
 The written record agrees with the genetic evidence that such movements of people had increased before the end of Roman rule.
 The term "Saxon" began to be used by Roman authors in the 4th century, initially to refer to Germanic raiders from areas north of the Frankish tribes who lived closest to the Rhine delta.
 4th century Roman sources reported that these Saxons had been troubling the coasts of the North Sea and English Channel since the late 3rd century.
 Among the earliest such mentions of Saxons, they were named as allies of the rebel emperors Carausius, who was based in Britain, and Magnentius.
 At some point in the 3rd or 4th centuries the Romans established a military commander who was assigned to oversee a chain of coastal forts on both sides of the channel and the one on the British side was called the Saxon Shore (Litus Saxonicum).